NoroffFEU/Art-Blog/README.md

 ## Description

-I have created an art blog.
+This is an art blog.
 In addition to seeing an overview of the blogs and reading them, the user can create, edit and delete blog posts if they have a user.

 - Read blog posts about art
 - Create new blog posts